ManishaMuskan/Emotions_Test_API_Solution/README.md

 ## Alternate Approach

 * Instead of creating location and emotion detail for every user, we could simply update the same location and add 1 to the emotion data.
 For eg: suppose the database has the following document *{location_name: Ranchi, angry:2, **happy:3** ...}*.
-And whenever a user tags an emotion *(say happy)* to that location, we could simply add 1 in the *happy* property and make it *{location_name, angry:2, **happy:4** ...}* .
+And whenever a user tags an emotion *(say happy)* to that location, we could simply add 1 in the *happy* property and make it *{location_name: Ranchi, angry:2, **happy:4** ...}* .

 * Location name instead of *C-85B, C Block, Sector 8, Noida, Uttar Pradesh 201301, India* to ***Noida, Uttar Pradesh 201301*** could be saved, and keep updating the emotion's count for the specific location.
 It can drastically reduce the DB size.